OpreaTudorCalin/vue-movie-app/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-## License
+## Copyright

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+This project is protected by the copyright of Oprea Tudor Calin.
+All rights reserved.
+Without written permission from the copyright holder, this project cannot be used, modified, or distributed in any form or by any means.